Search

 Alberta Immigrant Nominee Program (AINP)

-The Alberta Opportunity Stream (AOS) is for foreign nationals working in Alberta and have a full-time job offer from an Alberta employer in an eligible occupation to become permanent residents.
+The Alberta Opportunity Stream (AOS) is for foreign nationals who are already working full-time in Alberta and have a full-time job offer from an Alberta employer in an eligible occupation to become permanent residents.

 Ready to take the next step towards your Canadian immigration journey?
 Fill out the form below and embark on your path to new opportunities.